mattermost/mattermost-developer-documentation/site/content/internal/onboarding/new-staff-guide.md

 ![member](/internal/member.png)

-By default, however, this tag only appear to other members within the organization: anyone outside will continue to see only the `Contributor` tag.
+By default, however, this tag only appears to other members within the organization: anyone outside will continue to see only the `Contributor` tag.
 If you want your membership in the `mattermost` organization to be public, follow the steps on https://help.github.com/articles/publicizing-or-hiding-organization-membership/ to find your username on https://github.com/orgs/mattermost/people and change your `Organization visibility` to `Public`.